 It helps improve writing by highlighting problem words and suggesting better words.

-Augmented writing tools are important for job descriptions because they notice things such as:
+Augmented writing tools (which often use A.I.) are important for job descriptions because they notice things such as:

 - Gender bias — 94% of employers lean masculine.